wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 ##### 82 Notices of special resolutions

-*   (1) If a member of a society gives notice in writing to the society of his intention to move a special resolution at a meeting of the society, the society shall include in the notice of the meeting a notice specifying the intention to move that resolution as a special resolution.
+*   (1) If a member of a society gives notice in writing to the society of his or her intention to move a special resolution at a meeting of the society, the society shall include in the notice of the meeting a notice specifying the intention to move that resolution as a special resolution.

-    (2) If the member does not specify the meeting at which he intends to move the resolution, or if he specifies a meeting that will be held 56 days or less after the date of the receipt by the society of the member's notice, the society shall act on the footing that he intends to move the resolution at the first meeting held more than 56 days after that date.
+    (2) If the member does not specify the meeting at which he or she intends to move the resolution, or if he or she specifies a meeting that will be held 56 days or less after the date of the receipt by the society of the member's notice, the society shall act on the footing that he or she intends to move the resolution at the first meeting held more than 56 days after that date.

     (3) If a society fails to comply with subsection (1), the society, and every officer of the society who is in default, shall be guilty of an offence against this Act.